Fujifilm Guides

 • Increase contrast: push Shadow positive by +1 or +2

-• Reduce or turn off grain (high ISO adds noise)
+• Turn off grain (high ISO adds noise, don't stack)

 • Increase Clarity by +1 or +2 (definition in low light)